JohnGarbutt/eiffel-ohpc/README.md

 1. Change `min_nodes` in `group_vars/all.yml`
 2. Run `ansible-playbook -i terraform_ohpc/ohpc_hosts resize.yml`

 If scaling down, the appropriate number of nodes will be drained starting from the highest-numbered nodes.
-By default, it waits up to 1 day for the drain to complete.
+The scale-down proceeds as soon as all nodes have been drained (by default waiting up to 1 day for this to complete).

 **NB: This currently only works for clusters with no cloud nodes and a single partition.**

-TODO: describe how this works.
+The manual size change mechanism is:
+- `resize.yml` compares the inventory against the current `min_nodes` value to construct a list of nodes to add or remove.
+- If deleting nodes:
+  - These are drained
+  - `reconfigure.py` is called in `delete` mode which:
+    - Runs terraform to remove the nodes and update the inventory
+    - Runs ansible on all nodes: this is required in order to update slurm.conf as well as /etc/hosts

+    Note that the 2nd of these was not required for the `suspend` mode used for autoscale where the slurm.conf is not changed.

+- If adding nodes:
+  - `reconfigure.py` is called in `resume` mode - see description above.
+- In both cases the slurm daemons are then restarted.
+This rereads the configuration, but does not lose job state.

 ## Image creation options
 All nodes only require a "plain" centos image - ansible will install all necessary packages and set all necessary configuration on this.
 However as discussed above a snapshot image may be useful to signficantly speed up creation of new nodes.